unrealwork/axibase-collector/collections.md

 Absolute path to the target file should be specified in the `Path` field.

 If the file is not found, an empty collection is returned.
-List elements in the file should be separated with a line break.
+List items in the file should be separated with a line break.

 ![FILE Type](collection_file_type.png)